Ramadan is the Best Time of Giving..

 Muslim countries are spread across a large geographical area, from Indonesia to Morocco, meaning that some Muslims may see the new moon earlier than others.

-“Traditionally, Makkah [Mecca in Saudi Arabia] was the centre of sighting the moon,” says Prof Muhammad Abdel Haleem from the Centre of Islamic Studies at London’s SOAS (School of Oriental and African Studies).
+“Traditionally, Makkah [Mecca in Saudi Arabia] was the center of sighting the moon,” says Prof Muhammad Abdel Haleem from the Centre of Islamic Studies at London’s SOAS (School of Oriental and African Studies).

 “Sometimes even in the Middle East, neighboring countries will say they’ve seen the moon on different days,” he says.